Back to projects

 Four held-out test cases, best focal placement (top) to worst (bottom).
 These are the 5th, 25th, 75th, and 95th percentile of focal position error on our test set.
 The number in parentheses is how far (in mm) the model’s predicted focal spot lands from the ground-truth simulator’s.

-I suspect the focal-position gap is a capacity issue.
+I suspect the focal-position gap is a capacity issue, i.e., my 3.4M model isn't large enough.
 The base model plateaued early (weighted-MSE flatlined around epoch 30 and stayed there for the final 20 epochs) without overfitting (the train↔val gap stayed flat).
-Together those two facts are textbook capacity-bound: the model has learned everything its 3.4 M parameters can fit, and the metric it can’t close is the one most starved for representational headroom.
-The obvious next experiment is doubling base_width from 16 to 32 (~14 M params), about 12 hours of H100 training I didn’t have time for.
+The next training run (if there is one) should probably double base_width from 16 to 32.

 Validation metrics over base training